CloudWatch metrics

 Default recommended AWS services

-Default recommended AWS services represent a logical group of Dynatrace opinionated native AWS services, and their corresponding recommended metrics.
+The default recommended AWS services represent a logical group of Dynatrace opinionated native AWS services and their corresponding recommended metrics.

-When onboarding an AWS account following the Recommended flow, the essential services are enabled for metric polling by default.
+When onboarding an AWS account following the Recommended flow, the following services are enabled for metric polling by default.

 • Application Load Balancer (ALB)